 Minors must be registered by their parents or legal guardians or those who are entitled to care for them.
 Custodians [Sachwalterinnen/Sachwalter] are required to carry out the registration for mentally handicapped persons as long as this procedure is part of their field of action.
 In cases where there are no such people the accommodation providers must carry out the registration.

-For making a registration you require a residence registration form which makes it possible for the registration authorities to enter the registration data into the register.
+For making a registration in person or via post you require a residence registration form which makes it possible for the registration authorities to enter the registration data into the register.
 This form can be downloaded and it is available at registration authorities.
 Furthermore, it is available at some tobacconists.

 The columns of the form must be filled in completely and legibly.
 Please note the following characteristics: